Hipólito da Costa: Correio Braziliense

-Settling down in the city of London, he then founded what would be the first Brazilian journal: the Correio Braziliense, which ran from 1808 to 1823.
-Through this journal, Costa would spread Liberal ideas.
-However, the Portuguese ambassador in London, Bernardo José de Abrantes e Castro, Count of Funchal, was an extreme combatant of Costa's journal, and would create one of himself, entitled O Investigador Português em Inglaterra (The Portuguese Investigator in England), which ran from 1811 to 1819.
-Many other journals which fought the Correio Braziliense were created.
+Costa then founded in 1808 what would be the first Brazilian journal: the Correio Braziliense ou Armazém Literário (Brazilian Post or Literary Warehouse).
+The journal was not published on Brazilian soil, but it was released three months before the Gazeta do Rio de Janeiro, the official press of the Court.
+Through it, Costa would spread Liberal ideas.
+However, the Portuguese ambassador in London, Domingos António de Sousa Coutinho, was an extreme combatant of Costa's journal, and would create one journal himself, entitled O Investigador Portuguez em Inglaterra (The Portuguese Investigator in England), which ran from 1811 to 1819.
+Many other journals which fought Correio Braziliense were created.